FranGomezVenegas/TRFE-ComponentsV1/tr-procedures/README.md

 [- v0.2.43 smart filter for readOnlyTable](https://github.com/FranGomezVenegas/FrontE-Issues/issues/217)
-[- v0.2.44 in ButtonsFunctions the query for grid for dialog had a typo when added the getServiceUrl line] [- v0.2.45 exporTableToCsv with allowUserSelectColumn behavior](https://github.com/FranGomezVenegas/FrontE-Issues/issues/352)
+[- v0.2.44 in ButtonsFunctions the query for grid for dialog had a typo when added the getServiceUrl line] [- v0.2.45 exporTableToCsv with allowUserSelectColumn behavior](https://github.com/FranGomezVenegas/FrontE-Issues/issues/352) [- v0.2.46 fix parentReadOnlyTable should pass the selectedItems instead of all dataArr to the buttons]